About conversion tracking

 The conversion tracking process works a little differently for each conversion source, but for each type besides offline conversions, it tends to fall into one of these categories:

 - You add a conversion tracking tag, or code snippet, to your website or mobile app code.
-When a customer clicks on your ad from Google Search or selected Google Display Network sites, a temporary cookie is placed on their computer or mobile device.
+When a customer clicks on your ad from Google Search or selected Google Display Network sites, or when they view your video ad, a temporary cookie is placed on their computer or mobile device.
 When they complete the action you defined, our system recognizes the cookie (through the code snippet you added), and we record a conversion.

 - Some kinds of conversion tracking don’t require a tag.
 For example, to track phone calls from call extensions or call-only ads, you use a Google forwarding number to track when the call came from one of your ads, and to track details like call duration, call start and end time, and caller area code.
 Also, app downloads and in-app purchases from Google Play will automatically be recorded as conversions, and no tracking code is needed.